Jai alai: Rules and customs

 The team scoring a point remains in the court and the opposing team rotates off the court to the end of the list of opponents.
 Points usually double after the first round of play, once each team has played at least one point.
-When a game is played with points doubling after the first round, this is called "Spectacular Seven" scoring.
+When a game is played with points doubling after the first round, this is called "Spectacular Seven" or "Spectacular Nine" scoring if the games are played to nine points.